Alijah Arenas

 Alijah Amani Arenas (born March 16, 2007) is an American college basketball player for the USC Trojans of the Big Ten Conference.

 Early life and high school

 Arenas was born in Oakland, California and grew up in the Woodland Hills neighborhood of Los Angeles, California.
-He attends Chatsworth High School.
+He attended Chatsworth High School.
 He averaged 33 points and 8.6 rebounds per game as a sophomore.
 Arenas reclassified midway through his junior year from the class of 2026 to the class of 2025.
 He was selected to play in the 2025 McDonald's All-American Boys Game.

 College career

 Arenas was rated a consensus five-star recruit in both the 2026 class and the 2025 class after his reclassification.
 He committed to play college basketball at USC over offers from Arizona, Kansas, Kentucky, and Louisville.

 On July 23, 2025, it was announced that Arenas would miss 6-to-8 months due to a torn meniscus that required surgery.
+He made his debut for the Trojans in January 2026.
+Following his freshman season, Arenas declared for the 2026 NBA draft before withdrawing and returning to school.